Ellie Bird

 Restaurant in Falls Church, Virginia, U.S.

-Ellie Bird is a restaurant in Falls Church, Virginia.
-Established in April 2023, the business was included in The New York Timess 2023 list of the 50 best restaurants in the United States.
+Ellie Bird is a restaurant in Falls Church, Virginia, United States.
+Opened on April 14, 2023, it was included in The New York Timess 2023 list of the 50 best restaurants in the United States.

+Ellie Bird serves New American cuisine.
+It is the second restaurant from married owners Carey and Yuan Tang, after Rooster & Owl, and is named for their youngest daughter.